-A woman takes her own life every 49.7 minutes in the United States [1].
-Suicide is more common among women who are single, recently separated, divorced, or widowed, and the suicide rates for women peak between the ages of 45 to 54 years, and again after 75 years of age.
+A woman takes her own life every 51.25 minutes in the United States [1].
+Suicide is more common among women who are single, recently separated, divorced, or widowed, and the suicide rates for women peak between the ages of 45 to 64 years.
 Precipitating life events for women who attempt suicide often involve interpersonal losses or crises in significant social or family relationships.
-As noted, more women attempt suicide than men, and there is a 3.5:1 ratio of women versus men with a history of attempted suicide.
+As noted, more women attempt suicide than men, and there is a 2 to 3:1 ratio of women versus men with a history of attempted suicide.
 The higher rates of attempted suicide among women are likely due to the higher rates of mood disorders such as major depression, persistent depressive disorder (dysthymia), and seasonal affective disorder.
 Factors that may contribute to the lower rates of suicide deaths in women relative to men include stronger social supports, feeling that their relationships are a deterrent to suicide, differences in preferred suicide method, and greater willingness to seek psychiatric and medical intervention [2; 13].